-A focused brand is how you avoid scaring away customers by over-explaining your offering.
+Focus is how you avoid scaring away customers by over-explaining your offering.
 It helps every member of your team talk about your brand’s unique value in the same compelling way.
-Brands with focus know what makes them different and use it to tell a story that sticks.
+Brands with focus know what makes them different, and use it to tell a story that sticks.

-Enough focusing on the other guys.
-Let’s get clear on why you’re here in the first place.
+Now that we’re well acquainted with the competition, let’s get clear on why you’re here in the first place.
 Strip away all the industry jargon and marketing fluff.
-What do you exist to accomplish beyond making money?
-Now how do you do it?
+What are you here to accomplish besides making money?
+How do you do it?
+Why do you do it?

-The more competitive your category, the more critical a differentiation strategy becomes to your brand’s survival.
-With attention spans decreasing by the second and decision fatigue on the rise, the pressure is on to not only make your value scroll-stopping, but abundantly clear.
+The more competitive your category, the more critical a differentiation strategy is to your brand’s survival.
+Your value should be scroll-stopping and abundantly clear.

 So keep it simple.